Partly Sunny icon

 Weather Hazards

 FROSTBITE is the most common injury involved in Snowsports.
 Frostnip is a precursor to frostbite.
-Watch for these warning signs - mild tingling or pain followed by numbness, gray or yellowish patches of sking (especially nose, ear, face, fingers and toes.)
+Watch for these warning signs - mild tingling or pain followed by numbness, gray or yellowish patches of skiing (especially nose, ear, face, fingers, and toes.)

 Have someone else check your face and ears if you are unable to.
 If frostnip symptoms are detected.
 Please come see one of our patrollers right away!